azat-co/practicalnode/chapter4/chapter4.md

 ]
 ```

-The resulting HTML output looks like this:
+The resulting HTML from iterating over the name and URL objects within the table function looks like this:

 ```html
 <table>